DLTcollab/tangle-accelerator/README.md

 does not have to communicate to typical [IOTA](https://www.iota.org/) full nodes for every API calls.
 Instead, the cached transaction data being sought is available as needed.

-As an intermediate server accelerateing interactions with the Tangle, it faciliates [dcurl](https://github.com/DLTcollab/dcurl) to perform hardware-accelerated PoW operations on edge devices.
+As an intermediate server accelerating interactions with the Tangle, it facilitates [dcurl](https://github.com/DLTcollab/dcurl) to perform hardware-accelerated PoW operations on edge devices.
 In the meanwhile, `Tangle-accelerator` provides shortcuts for certain use scenarios such as MAM and [TangleID](https://tangleid.github.io/).